 Some noncancerous skin growths could become cancerous.
 The most common are actinic keratoses -- crusty, reddish patches on sun-exposed skin that may scratch off but grow back.

 The other type of skin cancer, melanoma, is a potentially aggressive, life-threatening cancer.
 It can start in dark skin tissue, such as a mole or birthmark, as well as in normally pigmented skin.
 For men, it generally shows up first on your head, neck, or between your shoulders and hips.
 Women tend to get it on their arms and legs.
 You may also find it on the palm of your hand, on the sole of your foot, under a fingernail or toenail, in mucus linings (in your mouth, vagina, or anus, for example), and even in your eye.

-Melanoma is not that hard to find and usually curable if treated early.
+Melanoma usually curable if found and treated early.
 But it grows faster than other types of skin cancer, and it can spread beyond your skin to other parts of the body, including your bones and brain.
-Then it's very hard to treat and can't be cured.
+Then it's very hard to treat and is difficult to cure.